 Color Line is one of the largest cruise ferry lines in Scandinavia.
-Since implementing unified platform LS Central for restaurants, Color Line can offer a relaxing and fully connected experience from the moment passengers start their journey until they disembark the ship.
+Since implementing LS Central, Color Line can offer a relaxing and fully connected experience from the moment passengers start their journey until they disembark the ship.

 Color Line can now manage all menus, prices, and offers centrally, at headquarters, and automatically synchronize the information with the ships' on-board systems.
-Data is immediately transmitted to all touchpoint, so guests can always see the day’s menus, active offers, and dish availability on information screens and self-service terminals in restaurants and cafes across the ship.
+Data is immediately transmitted to all touchpoints, so guests can always see the day’s menus, active offers, and dish availability on information screens and self-service terminals in restaurants and cafés across the ship.

 4. Spend less time on staff training

-Training staff to use different systems across your business is no easy task, and can result in a significant time investment.
-When many members of your workforce are temporary or likely to move on fast, it can really hurt your business to waste hours on constantly training new people from scratch.
-But it doesn’t need to be this hard.
+How many systems do you have to train your employees on?
+When many members of your workforce are temporary, or likely to move on fast, it can really hurt your business to waste hours on constantly training new people from scratch.
+Good news: it doesn’t need to be this hard.

-Businesses that roll out a unified platform across their organization are finding that they only need to train staff once.
-If the staff member then needs to move roles across departments, whether it’s for just a shift or indefinitely, they already know how to use the system – no time needed for extra training.
+Businesses that roll out a single platform across their organization are experiencing big time savings in only needing to train staff once.
+If a staff member needs to move from the bar to table service, they already know how to use the system – no time needed for extra training.

 The Bistro Group, which manages a highly popular chain of casual dining brands in the Philippines, previously used three different POS systems, plus three different accounting systems.
 That means six user interfaces, six different business logics, and six separate databases!
-When the company transitioned to the LS Retail unified platform, staff were initially reluctant to use the system, as they were used to a very different user experience.
-Once the employees embraced the system, the company saw quick returns.
-The Bistro Group has now succeeded in standardizing its processes and staff now realize that the technology helps them do their jobs better and saves them a great deal of time.
+When the company transitioned to LS Retail software, employees were initially reluctant to use the system, as they were used to a very different user experience.
+However, as soon as the employees embraced the system, the company saw quick returns.
+The Bistro Group has now succeeded in standardizing its processes, and staff have admitted that the new technology helps them do their jobs better and saves them a great deal of time.

 5. Manage a multi-concept business as one brand

-As the traditional barriers between industries are falling down, retailers are opening cafés, hotels, and event dance clubs, and food service businesses are increasing adding retail and entertainment to their offering.
-Consumers are rewarding these new concepts – as long as they are well executed, and provide guests with a consistent, smooth experience.
+As the traditional barriers between industries are falling down, retailers are opening cafés, hotels, and even dance clubs, and food service businesses are increasing adding retail and entertainment to their offering.
+Consumers are rewarding these new concepts when they are well executed, and provide guests with a consistent, smooth experience.

 Combo is a hospitality company that repurposes historical venues in Italy, transforming them into multi-function hospitality spaces with restaurants, bars, accommodation and event areas.